Redundancy of the cosmological evolution equations and its relationship with the initial conditions: A single barotropic fluid in FLRW spacetime and the Einstein equation

-Many authors call the above equation to be the first Friedmann equation.
-The last equation is also called the acceleration equation.
 In this work we will call Eq.~(\ref{fried1}) as the Friedmann equation, the second equation, Eq.~(\ref{fried2}), will be called as the pressure equation and the last equation will be named as the acceleration equation.

-Except the above three equations, which govern the dynamics of the system, there is another one.
-This equation comes from the energy-momentum conservation condition.
-The energy-momentum conservation condition in GR is an outcome of the Bianchi identity.
+Except the above three equations we have the energy-momentum conservation condition in GR, which is an outcome of the Bianchi identity.
 In FLRW spacetime this condition becomes

 We will call Eq.~(\ref{conteqn}) as the continuity equation in this work.
 As like the continuity equations in other branches of physics, this equation also says how the energy density of the system continuously adjusts itself so that the net energy-momentum of the system is conserved.